tpage004/MSDS692-Practicum-I---Tia-Page/README.md

 # Intructions for Downloading Code and Data Sets
 1. Go to the "Data" folder and view the listed files.
-2. Click on a file, then click "view raw."
-This will prompt the code or data set to download.
+2. Click on a file, then click "download raw file."
+This will prompt the data set to download.